dhis2/dhis2-releases/releases/2.30/README.md

 - The _SQL view_ screen has been moved to from _Data administration_ app to _Maintenance_ app.

-- The _Light_ web module has been removed and there is currently no plans to replace it.
+- The _Light_ web module has been removed and there are currently no plans to replace it.

 - The _user_, _import-export_, _messaging_, _data administration_ and _data quality_ apps have been rewritten as Javascript apps using Material UI design.